Covid-19 Coronavirus Vaccination

 Read more about Coronavirus

-The Central Government has given approval for two COVID-19 vaccinations, one being Oxford- AstraZeneca’s Covishield and Bharat Biotech’s Covaxin for emergency use.
-The government has also conducted dry runs for the vaccines to ensure safety and efficiency.
-Citizens above the age of 18 years are feasible to take vaccination at any private and government hospitals.
-All the vaccination centres would be providing online registration facilities.
-Get vaccinated with Medicover Hospitals by paying Rs.1410 for Covaxin and Rs.
-780 for Covishield.
+The Central Government has approved two COVID-19 vaccinations: Oxford- AstraZeneca’s Covishield and Bharat Biotech’s Covaxin for emergency use.
+The government has also conducted vaccine dry runs to ensure safety and efficiency.

 • Step 1: Download the Co-WIN app or log on to www.cowin.gov.in

-• Step 2: Enter your mobile number and click on the “Get OTP” button.
+• Step 2: Enter your mobile number and click the “Get OTP” button.
 OTP will be sent to the mobile number.

 • Step 3: Enter “OTP” and click the Verify button.

-• Step 4: Once the OTP is verified, Registration of Vaccination appears
+• Step 4: Once the OTP is verified, Registration of Vaccination appears.

 How to Register for COVID-19 Vaccination at Medicover Hospitals?